0xPolygonID/tutorials/mkdocs/docs/index.md

 3. [**Verifier**](./verifier/verifier-overview.md): A Verifier verifies the claims presented by a Holder.
 It requests the Holder to send proof of the claim issued from an Issuer and on receiving the zero-knowledge proofs from the Holder, verifies it.
 The verification process includes checking the veracity of the signature of the Issuer.
 The simplest real-world examples of a Verifies can be a recruiter that verifies your educational background or a voting platform that verifies your age.

+> The verification can happen either off-chain or on-chain

 <div align="center">
 <img src= "./imgs/triangle-of-trust-polygonID.png" align="center" width="500"/>
 </div>